 Earning Your Texas High School Diploma!

-High school students in Texas have various graduation requirements they can meet to graduate.
+High school students in Texas used to have various graduation requirements they can meet to graduate, and students who started in those programs may complete them.
 The three options vary in length, but many of the same subjects need to be covered.
+As of 2014, there is only one high school graduation program in Texas.
 This article explains the distinct differences of earning a high school diploma in Texas.

 Texas Secondary Education

 Because Texas is a large state, its school system is broken down into regional districts.
 Students typically attend high schools in the same districts in which they reside.
 The Texas Education Agency (TEA) identifies the different districts by their boundaries and includes enrollment and contact information (www.tea.state.tx.us).
 The agency also offers information on district reports and ratings.

 Beginning with the 2014-2015 school year, Texas has only one high school graduation program.
 Students who enter the 9th grade and below during that school year must meet the requirements of Texas's Foundation High School program to graduate.

 The prior course requirements for earning a Texas high school diploma were divided into three programs.
 They included the minimum, recommended and distinguished achievement high school programs.
 Students above 9th grade may elect to participate in the Foundation program or stay in their current program.
 All of the programs require students to take courses in the following subjects:

 - Foreign language

 Electives are also necessary to qualify for graduation.
 The amount of credits per subject will vary according to the program type.

 Students must complete 22 credits to get a high school diploma, including four credits in English, three credits in math, science and social studies, two credits in a language other than English or computer science, and one credit in fine arts, speech and physical education.